Jahnic/Portfolio/Olist/README.md

 **Purpose of project**

 This project explores strategies to increase value for Olist.
-Questions about the data are defined to guide the analysis and a rudimentary exploration of the data is implemented.
+A rudimentary exploration of the data is implemented.

 **Results**

 Data on orders placed through Olist was retrieved over a period of two years from 2016 to 2018.
 The data contains 99441 records of orders from 96096 unique customers.
 This implies that most customers have placed only a single order during the entire period of data collection.
 For the assembly of the dataset datapoints were probably chosen at random.
 Consequently, customer aggregations would not be meaningful.

+Questions about the data have been defined to guide the analysis.
 Areas for further inquiry have been identified such as product delivery, geographical seller distributions and one-/two-stars customer reviews.
 Top categories have been visualized, which has revealed a high demand for furniture and homeware related products.

 <div style="margin-left: auto; margin-right: auto;">
   <img src="logo.jfif" width="200" height="200">